agiacalone/cecs-378-reading-intro_to_compsec/README.md

 ## 20 points

 ### Assignment Description
-Answer the following questions from the Chapter 1 reading from your textbook.
+Answer the following questions from the chapter 1 reading ftyprom your textbook.
 You may work on these questions with one or two other partners, but *all* students must submit the document individually in their own repositories along with each student's name documented with the submission.

 1. Define the term *computer security*.